tristankechlo/TheWoolCollection/README.md

 ### Project setup

-This project is developed using the [MultiLoader-Template](https://github.com/jaredlll08/MultiLoader-Template) from jaredlll08
+The project structure is based on the [MultiLoader-Template](https://github.com/jaredlll08/MultiLoader-Template) from jaredlll08

 ### TODO